Homemade English Muffins

 Making English Muffins isn’t difficult, but since it’s a yeast bread, it does take a little time.

-When you knead the dough, you will think it’s too shaggy and rough and won’t smooth out – but it will.
+If you’re using a stand mixer, the dough will cling to the bottom of the bowl but not the sides.
+When you knead the dough, you may think it’s too shaggy and rough and won’t smooth out – but it will.

-After letting the dough rest for 60-90 minutes (depending on the warmth of your house, of course) until it doubles in size, you divide the dough into 6 pieces and shape them.
-This is simple to do.
+After letting the dough rest for 60-90 minutes (depending on the warmth of your house, of course) until it doubles in size, cut the dough into 6 wedges and shape them into balls.
 Take the edges of a piece of dough and pull them underneath the dough.
-Keep smoothing those edges underneath and into the ball of dough, to increase the surface tension.
+Keep pulling the edges underneath and poking them into the ball of dough to increase the surface tension.

 I tried one English muffin about 30 minutes after baking them.
 I ate half untoasted, and toasted the other half.
 They tasted nice and English muffiny.
-They were denser than the ones you buy at the store, though; I think that’s going to be par for the course for homemade English muffins.
+They may be more dense than the ones you buy at the store; I think that’s going to be par for the course for homemade English muffins.
 But, they’re homemade, and only took 7 ingredients!

 Even if they’re a little more dense than you expect, or they don’t have the same nooks and crannies that store-bought ones have, they’re very delicious.
 Next time, try using a tiny bit less flour or adding a little bit more milk.

 Always toast your English muffins.
+If you don’t, they may get soggy when you top them.
 And, always use a fork to split English muffins across the middle.
 That way you have crags that toast nicely!

 These English muffins are a little bigger and heartier than the ones you buy at the grocery store – perfect for making breakfast sandwiches.
 They’re traditional for eggs Benedict.